akanadocs/docs-test/ag/bindings/using_messaging_binding.md

 ##### Authentication Required

 If the AMQPS binding will be used to authenticate an AMQP registry where AMQP destinations or targets are located, or to authenticate the AMQP system itself, authentication may be required.
-To enable authentication, select the checkbox and specify the username  and password credentials.
+To enable authentication, select the check-box and specify the username  and password credentials.

 ##### Connection